wpswings/wallet-system-for-woocommerce/README.txt

 You can download the transaction history in a PDF file from the Wallet Transaction table with a single click.
 It will contain the following data: Name, Email, Role, Amount, Payment Method, Details, Transaction ID, and Date.
 It will contain the entire wallet’s WooCommerce payment history in a tabular format.

 **11. Automatic Wallet Subscriptions Top-up**
 You can create a daily or weekly top-up subscription plan to recharge customers' wallets automatically.
 And customers are free to select the wallet subscription top-up amount.
 The user can’t do regular recharge when this wallet top-up subscription is enabled.
 Also, a new subscription will be created on every recharge in the middle of the subscription interval.
+With this feature, the wallet plugin proves to be the **Best Automatic Wallet** System.

 **12. Wallet Recharge Orders**
 The Wallet Recharge Orders sub-menu is added to the WooCommerce section upon the wallet plugin activation.
 It contains the list of recharges or top-up orders made by your customers that you have to approve manually.
 You can filter this list by status.